Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Three developments will shape the OSA treatment landscape in 2026 and beyond:

-1. TRIUMPH-3 readout for retatrutide.
-If Eli Lilly reports positive OSA data from TRIUMPH-3, retatrutide could become the second FDA-approved drug for sleep apnea — and potentially the most effective, given its superior weight-loss profile versus tirzepatide.
-The Phase 3 readout is expected in 2026.
+1. TRIUMPH-3 + dedicated OSA Phase 3 readouts for retatrutide.
+Lilly is running both TRIUMPH-3 (OSA as a pre-specified endpoint) and, per its May 2026 pipeline update, a dedicated Phase 3 study in moderate-to-severe obstructive sleep apnea.
+With TRIUMPH-1 already at 28.3% mean weight loss at 80 weeks, positive OSA data would position retatrutide as the second FDA-approved drug for sleep apnea — and potentially the most effective, given its superior weight-loss profile versus tirzepatide.
+Readouts are expected in 2026.

 2. Real-world Zepbound OSA data.
-Post-approval studies and real-world evidence will clarify how Zepbound performs outside controlled trial conditions — particularly on CPAP discontinuation rates and long-term AHI durability.
+Post-approval studies and real-world evidence will clarify how Zepbound performs outside controlled trial conditions — particularly on CPAP discontinuation rates, long-term AHI durability, and changes in OSA severity over time.

 3. Whether competitors pursue OSA indications.
-Novo Nordisk (semaglutide), Amgen, and Zealand/Roche have not announced OSA-focused trials.
+Novo Nordisk (semaglutide), Amgen, and Zealand/Roche have not announced OSA-focused trials, but semaglutide and peers can be viewed more broadly as anti-obesity medications being evaluated for possible future OSA programs.
 If TRIUMPH-3 is positive, competitive pressure may drive additional OSA programs.
 Until then, Zepbound remains the only approved pharmacological option.
-Explore the full landscape of metabolic research compounds in our best research peptides 2026 guide.
+Explore the full landscape of anti-obesity medications in our best obesity drug 2026 guide.

 Which obesity drug is approved for sleep apnea?